-Special training collars (electronic shock, sound, etc. prong/pinch, bark) shall will not be used on the grounds or premises.
-These requirements shall are not to be interpreted as preventing a handler from moving normally about on the grounds or premises with a dog on a leash.
-There shall will be no intensive or abusive training of dogs on the grounds or premises.
-Effective June 1, 2024.
+Special training collars (electronic shock, sound, prong/pinch, bark) will not be used on the grounds or premises.
+These requirements are not to be interpreted as preventing a handler from moving normally about on the grounds or premises with a dog on a leash.
+There will be no intensive or abusive training of dogs on the grounds or premises.

 The use of Halti Head Collars or Gentle Leaders are permitted to be used as training collars.
 They may be used to enter or exit the ring, but they must be put on and off quickly.
-Effective June 1, 2024.